Soreine/soreine.github.io/about.md

 [Codewars](http://www.codewars.com/users/Soreine) or
 [Codingame](https://www.codingame.com/profile/04928e763cd7e1dba698bee386f13206777182).
 They always are a great way to improve one's mastery of new languages.
-I have successfully learnt JavaScript still using and loving this language) and [Clojure](http://clojure.org/) this way, and I am currently sharpening my understanding of functional programming with the most beautiful incarnation of this paradigm, namely [Haskell](https://www.haskell.org/)
+I have successfully learnt JavaScript (still using and enjoying it today) and [Clojure](http://clojure.org/) this way, and I am currently sharpening my understanding of functional programming with the most beautiful incarnation of this paradigm, namely [Haskell](https://www.haskell.org/)